strivedi2/Speed-Camera-Violations-Chicago-2014-19/README.md

 ![](FinalDashboard3.png)

 Before publishing the Tableau file, last step is to update the Story.
 The best part of this process is that all updates in the dashboards reflect in the story already.
 I will just edit the Captions and title of the Story.

 To edit the caption just click on the text and start typing.
+In the title, I will just edit the years to 2014-2019.

-And finally, here again is the link to my Tableau public profile for this week's analysis: <add link>
+And finally, here again is the link to all my Tableau public profile for this version: [Link to Second Version](<add link>)